CINCINNATI – The city of Cincinnati is making progress when it comes to contracting with businesses owned by women and minorities.

-That's according to Mayor John Cranley, who created an Economic Inclusion Advisory Committee in February to try to figure out where the city can boost spending with women- and minority-owned companies.
+That's according to Mayor John Cranley, who created an Economic Inclusion Advisory Council in February to try to figure out where the city can boost spending with women- and minority-owned companies.

 "The numbers are getting better, but they're not good enough," Cranley told WCPO in an exclusive interview.
 "We're still far short of where we need to be."